 Have a look at my Home Organisation Time Saving Tips!

 The same can be said about excess clutter.
 Having an excess of things like books, glassware, toys all happen because we constantly buy new things without throwing out the old.
 Unless you are an academic, you don’t need shelves and shelves of books.
 Donate them away to a charity shop and keep only the ones that you will read again or that you refer to regularly.
 Similarly, if you buy a new dinner set, why still keep the old one?
 Give that away to a charity shop too, if it’s not damaged.
 Plan to do it on a weekend, start in one corner of the room and work your way around.
 Don’t procrastinate and be strict with your decluttering.
+Think about following the principles of biophillic interior design to make your home less cluttered and more connected to nature.

 Getting rid of furniture you don’t love, and all clutter from your home, will allow you to really see it with fresh eyes and inspire you to choose new furniture or re-design a room.
 Not liking the interiors, doesn’t equate to not liking the house.